enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/stdin.md

 # stdin

-Check that input is read from stdin, line by line.
+Read from stdin line by line
-The script executed in the docker container accepts a text file as input, reads each line, capitalizes it, then prints it out.

 ## Python